-No 1.
-The humiliating and devastating impact all of the above has on our self-esteem, only to be blamed for our situation by politicians and the general public
+The humiliating and devastating impact all of the above has on our self-esteem, only to be blamed for our situation by politicians and the general public.

 I dare politicians to walk a mile in our shoes.
 Whinge and complain all you like, but YOU try living on next to nothing for six months and see how you go, you arrogant, nasty, inhumane bastards.

 So, in conclusion, there is only so much rejection people can take before they wonder what the hell is wrong with them.
 It is mortifying not to have a job that makes you feel happy inside, as well as proud and happy on the outside, and to feel like a productive member of society.
 And if we can’t find a job for a while, at least give us enough to live on so that we can survive decently while we’re trying to find our way.